taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

 The `ArchiveableList` has two purposes.
 On the one hand, it is a pure presenter that shows the items in a list.
 On the other hand, it is stateful container that keeps track of the archived items.
-Therefore you could split it up into representation and logic thus into presentational and container component.
+Therefore, you could split it up into representation and logic thus into presentational and container component.
 However, another approach could be to transfer the logic, mainly the local state management, into a higher order component.
+Higher order components are reusable and thus the local state management could become reusable.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~